browserengineering/book/book/security.md

 functions to do this escaping for you.[^python-html]

 [^python-html]: In Python, use the `html` module's `escape` method.
 In
-    JavaScript, use `innerText` instead of `innerHTML` when you don't intend to add HTML content.
+    JavaScript, use `textContent` instead of `innerHTML` when you don't intend to add HTML content.

 I should add that there are other approaches to this bug.
 You could remove tags instead of escaping the angle bracket.
 You could prevent